QuinceP/wp-img-uploader/README.md

 I. INTRODUCTION
 ------------
-Wordpress Image Uploader bulk uploads each jpeg picture in a directory to your Wordpress blog, and creates it as a separate post using the Worpress API.
+Wordpress Image Uploader bulk uploads each jpeg picture in a directory to your Wordpress blog, and creates it as a separate post using the Wordpress API.
 Works great for photography blogs or any type of blog that requires quick uploading of a single directory without having to blog each one manually.